miowch/nastia-kuzina/Task3/api-e2e-tests/README.md

 ## Reasoning

-your approach and why you chose that particular tech stack I tried to achieve scalability and maintainability of the tests by leaning to the following rules:
+I tried to achieve scalability and maintainability of the tests by leaning to the following rules:

 1. Tests logic is separated from tests framework implementation.
 Util methods are in the lib folder, tests are stored in the tests one.